40 BEST Things To Do In Golden, BC

 Meet Boo, The Bear

-No trip to Golden would be complete without paying a visit to Boo the Grizzly Bear first!
-At Kicking Horse Mountain Resort, there is actually a Grizzly Bear Refuge, the largest one in the world.
+No trip to Golden would be complete without paying a visit to Boo, the Grizzly Bear first!
+At Kicking Horse Mountain Resort, there is actually a Grizzly Bear Refuge, the largest single bear refuge in the world.

 That’s right, right on Kicking Horse Mountain is a 20-acre area home to Boo.
 That means in the winter, you can literally ski and snowboard past a (sleeping) grizzly.